Conservation Designations for UK Taxa 2023

 A spreadsheet containing a consolidated list of threatened (Red listed) Fauna and Flora, originating from the Species designations spreadsheet, is also available.
 This information can be found within the species designations spreadsheet by filtering the Red list columns.
 Please note, this spreadsheet will only be updated when the Species designations spreadsheet is updated.

 Further information, including details of updates, is available on the Conservation designations webpage.

 To provide feedback on the Conservation Designations for UK Taxa spreadsheet, please get in touch.

 These resources may not be fully accessible for all users.
 If you need a copy in a different or more accessible format, please get in touch.

 Topic category Biota

 This dataset is a collation of various conservation designation listings.
 JNCC compiles the information from a variety of published sources such as Red lists, Taxon Status Reviews, UK Priority species lists and schedules of international and national legislation.
-The species names on these lists are all cross referenced to the recommended taxon names on the UK Species Dictionary managed by the Natural History Museum on behalf of the National Biodiversity Network.
+The species names on these lists are all cross referenced to the recommended taxon names on the UK Species Inventory managed by the Natural History Museum on behalf of the National Biodiversity Network.
 This matching process ensures that all of the designations relating to an individual species are all correctly tagged for that species.
 On some published lists the designated names are for groups of organisms such as "all bats" or "all cetaceae" (whales and dolphins).
 In such cases the individual species naturally occurring within the UK are listed.
 The first version of this list was published in 2004.
-An audit trail of subsequent updates is shown here https://jncc.gov.uk/our-work/updates-made-to-species-designations-collation/ The JNCC collation of species designations is used on the NBN Gateway and also within the Recorder biological recording software package.
+An audit trail of subsequent updates is shown here https://jncc.gov.uk/our-work/conservation-designations-for-uk-taxa-updates/ The JNCC collation of species designations is used within the Recorder biological recording software package.